Aarjav-Jain-2210/CS-LAB/README.md

 25
 factorial is 15511210043330985984000000.000000

-// program to reverse elements of array
+// 8)program to reverse elements of array

 #include <stdio.h>
 int main()
 {